 Example Goal: Run 3 times per week

-First, you'll want to decide the metric you care about most.
+First, decide the metric you care about most.
 Do you want to commit to running a certain number of minutes per week?
 Do you care more about reaching a certain weekly mileage?
-Or maybe you just want to get outside and track the number of runs, regardless of how easy or hard they might be.
+Or maybe you just want to get outside and track the number of runs, regardless of difficulty and length?

 Choosing your metric will dictate the type of goal you set up and how you enter your data, so try to pick the one you care about most!
-If you care a lot about multiple metrics (e.g. you want to run at least three times a week, and you want to hit a certain cumulative mileage each week), you can set up multiple goals (one per metric) to make sure you stay on track for all of them.
+You could even set up separate goals for different metrics, if you like.

 Next, you'll want to decide whether you'll be entering data manually or using another device to report the data to Beeminder automatically.
 We highly recommend using an automatic data source if you have one — it means you can worry more about running and less about remembering to update your data all the time!
 Then you'd just have to make sure the data is uploaded to the service we're integrating with.
 This works best when you want to track time or mileage; if you want to just track that you've done any running at all, a manual goal is probably better.

 We have direct integrations with Fitbit, Garmin, Apple Health, Strava and RunKeeper fitness trackers.
 If your preferred service isn't in that list, you might also want to check IFTTT and Zapier to see if it's covered there.
 Both of those services can be used to automatically send data from an outside service to a Beeminder goal.
-(Note that not all of the integrations support every metric listed above — for example, Fitbit does not track distance.)
+(Note that not all of the apps support every metric listed above, so not all the metrics are necessarily available in Beeminder.)

 If you've opted to use an automatic data source, follow the link for your device to get goal setup instructions.
 If you're going to enter data manually, keep reading!